PowerBI Notebook

 Avoid when: you have more than 5 categories, you need to compare values precisely, or you want to show change over time.
 A stacked bar chart handles all three cases better.

-Scatter Chart — Relationship Between Two Measures
+Scatter Chart — Link Between Two Measures

 Matrix — Cross-Tabulation